rhpvorderman/gzip_static/docs/technical_considerations.rst

 This functionality creates a lot of overhead.
-Using Python's ``zlib.decompress`` with ``wbits=31`` solves this problem as it can compress an in-memory block in its entirity.
+Using Python's ``zlib.decompress`` with ``wbits=31`` solves this problem as it can compress an in-memory block in its entirety.
 It cannot read multiple members but since these gzip files are compressed by gzip_static itself we know they only contain one member.

 However this presents another problem: files have to be read in memory entirely.